-Palm Springs, the historic desert town, just a two-hour drive from Los Angeles, is worth its weight in swimming pools, desert rocks, cacti and sunsets.
-And while it may have originally been a celebrity and retirement-age getaway, between the family-friendly Airbnbs and resort hotels all over town, this retreat is now a paradise for those with young kids in tow.
+Palm Springs, the desert town that’s a two-hour drive from Los Angeles, is worth its weight in swimming pools, desert rocks, cacti, and sunsets.
+Not to mention all the activities for kids to do in Palm Springs!
+And while this destination may have originally been a celebrity and retirement-age getaway, between the family-friendly Airbnbs and kid-friendly hotels, restaurants, and cafes all over town, this SoCal retreat is now a paradise for those with kids in tow.

 photo: Andie Huber

 Palm Springs Activities

 The Living Desert Zoo and Gardens: For an up-close look at some real desert critters, this zoo plus botanical garden focuses on wildlife from North America and Africa.
 You can tour exhibits like a replica of a Northeast African village and get personal with some Nigerian dwarf goats.

 The kids will also love seeing and riding the camels!
 And they’ll love seeing the hyenas, and other not-often-seen creatures.
 Catch some knowledgeable animal chats, feed the giraffes, ride the endangered animal carousel, and explore the vast array of trails that loop through the Sonoran Desert (FYI: the trails are closed in the summer).
 And finally, plan to spend at least 30 minutes checking out one of the best outdoor G-scale model train exhibits we’ve ever seen.

 Good to Know: Arrive early, when it’s still cool out, you’re likely to catch more animals in action (they prefer to lounge around when the sun’s high in the sky) except for nocturnal animals like the big cats, who tend to come out closer to sunset.
 When it gets hot, head to the air-conditioned Discovery Center.